Drawbacks of Adobe Flash: How Articulate Storyline Can Help

 Smartphone usage has trumpeted in the last few years.
-According to research by Statista, the number of Smartphone users is expected to pass the five billion mark by 2019.
-The trouble is that most Smartphones and tablet PCs do not support Flash, which makes Flash-based courses archaic.
+According to research by Statista, the number of smartphone users is expected to pass the five billion mark by 2019.
+The trouble is that most smartphones and tablet PCs do not support Adobe Flash, which makes Flash-based courses archaic.

-Today, many tools are available which give you Flash-like output, ones that lessen the complexities of Flash – requiring developers to have technical knowledge to create interactive elements, consuming a lot of time and most importantly, money.
-However, the process can be time-consuming and at times complicated, when you work with an inappropriate tool, especially if your e-learning consists of a lot of interactive elements.
+Today, many tools are available which give you Flash-like output, ones that lessen the complexities of Adobe Flash – requiring developers to have technical knowledge to create interactive elements, consuming a lot of time and most importantly, money.
+However, the process of converting Flash to HTML5 can be time consuming and at times complicated, when you work with an inappropriate tool, especially if your e-learning consists of a lot of interactive elements.

 1. Supports multi-device compatibility with just a single click